PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

         - Shows the activity due date.
         - If task is not done, show Overdue due date in red color.
     - Overdue
-        - It is applicable only when the Overdue amount are available.
+        - It is applicable only when the Overdue amount is available.
         - It shows the `Capital Call` or `Cash Distribution` or `Net` amount of all approved or draft activity whose due date is passed.
-        - Shows total of column at last
+        - Shows total of columns at last
     - This Week
         - It shows the `Capital Call` or `Cash Distribution` or `Net` amount of all approved or draft activity whose due date falls This Week and whose due date is greater than or equal to the current day.
-        - Shows total of column at last
+        - Shows total of columns at last
     - Next Week
         - It shows the `Capital Call` or `Cash Distribution` or `Net` amount of all approved or draft activity whose due date falls Next Week.
-        - Shows total of column at last
+        - Shows total of columns at last
     - Future
         - It shows the `Capital Call` or `Cash Distribution` or `Net` amount of all approved or draft activity whose due date is more than Next Week.
-        - Shows total of column at last
+        - Shows total of columns at last
     - Total
-        - Shows total of the each lines and shows total of each column.
+        - Shows total of the each line and shows a total of each column.
 - Shows `Call Amount` for Capital Call or `Cash Distribution` for Cash Distribution or `Net` for the Net & `Net with Separate` Fund type.
-- Sorting: Records are sorted on ascending order of Issue Date.
+- Sorting: Records are sorted in ascending order of Issue Date.
 - On hover, shows hover effects.
 - On click, opens the activity view dialog.